jackyzha0/jackyzha0.github.io/content/thoughts/books/grasshopper.md

 ### Distinction between rules and goals
 It is possible to follow the rules of chess [the institution] without playing chess [the game].
 On the contrary, one cannot play chess without following the rules (to do so is to be a cheat).

-## Lusory Attitude -- the game attitude
-The element which unifies the other elements into a single formula which successfully states the necessary and sufficient conditions for any activity to be an instance of game playing.
-The elements of game are
-1. The goal
-2. The means of achieving the goal
-3. The rules
-4. The lusory attitude

 ### Terminology
 - Prelusory goals: specific achievable state of affairs.
 They can be described before, or independently of, any game of which it may be, or come to be, a part.
 - Lusory goals: winning the game.
 Game specific.